openkfw/smartenergy.goecharger/docs/dev.md

 - `[59923 ms] postCreateCommand failed with exit code 2.
 Skipping any further user-provided commands.` - same as above, try to rebuild the container
 - there are issues with zeroconf installation which leads to some subsequent errors - this is probably caused by the fact that the `ghcr.io/ludeeus/devcontainer/integration:stable` image is just too old

-## Option 2: Running the Home Assistant
+## Option 2: Running the Home Assistant with custom script

 If you have issues running VSCode `devcontainer`, there is a script to achieve live reloads of the custom component in the running Docker container.